khopsickle/user-dashboard/README.md

 - Major components have been lazy loaded
 - Memoized functions and values to prevent unnecessary re-renders
 - Attempted virtualization with `react-window` but ran into problems with table elements being incompatible with `react-window`.
 Fixing it would require a major refactor of this component's JSX and attached state.

+### Routes

+There are two main routes:

+#### Index: userlist

+- A list of all users fetched from the API, displayed in a sortable table.

+#### Add: adduser

+- A form with validation, error messages, and success messages.

+> [!WARNING]
+> These routes could be cleaned up: extracting fetching and adding user logic into custom hooks would better separate data management from the UI.
+> The error states could be significantly improved with styling and messages.

 ---